mrorigo/tuiql/docs/PLAN.md

 - [x] Cancellable Query Support (M2) - Complete implementation with interrupt handling, Ctrl+C integration, and REPL support with comprehensive tests
 - [x] Plugin System Implementation (M3) - Complete plugin infrastructure with JSON-RPC communication, manifest discovery, Git-based installation, capability enumeration, REPL integration, and comprehensive test coverage
 - [x] Code Quality Maintenance (M3) - Significant reduction in compiler warnings through systematic review and fixing of unused variables and imports
+- [x] Golden Tests for TUI Components - Implemented 18 snapshot tests for ResultsGrid, JsonViewer, RecordInspector, SchemaMap with deterministic rendering using BTreeMap for consistent field ordering

 This plan will evolve as the project grows.
 Continuous improvements and adaptations will be made to meet the project's objectives and timelines.